 - First, the creditor must obtain a judgment in court that requires the debtor to pay the amount owed and any interest due on that amount.

 - The creditor must then request and receive an Abstract of Judgment that can be filed with the County Clerk in the areas in which the debtor maintains property.
 This documentation can be filed in multiple counties across the state of Texas; however, a fee will usually be assessed for each filing instance.

 - Creditors can obtain a Writ of Execution 30 days after the judgment has been handed down and recorded.
 This document allows creditors to place liens on any non-exempt property held by the debtor.
 Most Houston business law professionals recommend determining if the debtor possesses any non-exempt property prior to paying the $205.00 fee to obtain a Writ of Execution.
 Since this legal document is valid for up to 10 years and can be used to attach property not yet owned by the debtor, however, it may be wise to make this investment for future collection efforts.

 - If the debtor attempts to sell, transfer or otherwise dispose of the property within the term of the lien, the creditor must be paid before the sale or transfer can be completed.
 This can be very effective in achieving eventual payment for debts collectable under a Texas judgment.

 Following these steps can increase the likelihood of payment on settlement agreements and judgments, especially for debtors who have non-exempt property to attach.

-The professional Houston civil litigation lawyers at The Law Office of Henry Jakob can provide expert assistance and representation for individuals and businesses in collecting judgments in the state of Texas.
+The professional Houston civil litigation lawyers at The Law Office of Henry Jakob can provide legal assistance and representation for individuals and businesses in collecting judgments in the state of Texas.
 We can provide the support needed to achieve success even in the most difficult cases.
-Call us today at 832.879.2244 to discuss your case with our team of legal experts.
+Call us today at 832.879.2244 to discuss your case with our team of legal professionals.
 We look forward to the chance to represent you.